dtcenter/MET/docs/Users_Guide/config_options.rst

 The "mask_missing_flag" entry specifies how missing data should be handled in the Wavelet-Stat and MODE tools:

- * "NONE" to perform no masking of missing data
+ * NONE to perform no masking of missing data

  * FCST to mask the forecast field with missing observation data

- * "OBS" to mask the observation field with missing forecast data
+ * OBS to mask the observation field with missing forecast data

  * BOTH to mask both fields with missing data from the other